-We’ll cover the different types of parental controls, like how to block certain websites during school hours or how to block certain outgoing content to prevent kids from unknowingly sharing personal information.
+We'll cover the different types of parental controls that are important to be aware of, as well as different ways you can utilize them like blocking certain websites during school hours or blocking outgoing content to prevent kids from unknowingly sharing personal information.

 Why parental controls are important

-Parental controls put parents in the driver’s seat of what their children are seeing or interacting with online.
-Parental controls allow parents to restrict or limit access to certain content, and can even keep kids from making unauthorized purchases – we all likely know at least one person whose child ran up a large bill buying apps and games on their Google Play account without their knowledge.
-Luckily, most smart devices like your smartphones, tablets, computers, and even your home’s Wi-Fi router have parental control features that are easy to set up.
+Parental controls put parents in the driver's seat of what their children are seeing or interacting with online.
+They allow parents to restrict or limit access to certain content, and can even keep kids from making unauthorized purchases—we all likely know at least one person whose child ran up a large bill buying apps and games on their Google Play account without their knowledge.
+Luckily, most smart devices like your smartphones, tablets, computers, and even your home's Wi-Fi router have parental control features that are easy to set up.

 Four types of parental controls

-According to the Federal Trade Commission, these are the four types of parental controls: filtering and blocking, blocking outgoing content, limiting time, and monitoring tools.
-We’ll cover the basics of each and show you how to best use them on popular sites, like YouTube parental controls, and on your iOS and Android devices to ensure a safe internet atmosphere for kids.
+We'll cover the basics of each type of parental control identified by the Federal Trade Commission and show you how to best use them on popular sites, like YouTube parental controls, and on your iOS and Android devices to ensure a safe internet atmosphere for kids.

 1. Filtering and blocking